Diet For High Blood Pressure

 DASH stands for Dietary Approaches to Stop Hypertension.
 This diet is the only one recommended by the Joint National Committee (JNC) on Prevention, Evaluation and Treatment of High Blood Pressure.

-A good scientific study on this diet for high blood pressure was done by the DASH Collaborative Research Group and reported in the New England Journal of Medicine, the most prestigious American
+A good scientific study on this diet for high blood pressure was done by the DASH Collaborative Research Group and reported in the New England Journal of Medicine, the most prestigious American medical journal.

 This DASH diet for high blood pressure is low in fats, saturated fats and cholesterol and therefore low in red meat and high-fat dairy products, also processed and canned foods.